nais/doc/addons/naisjobs.md

 * Note that `spec.jobTemplate.spec.template.spec.initContainers` and its children can be removed if there is no need for Vault/secrets.
+* Note that `spec.jobTemplate.spec.template.spec.imagePullSecrets` can be removed if your **not** using Github Package Registry

 The variables in this example are as follows
 * `${jobname}`: the name of the cronjob